Everything we know about North Korean troops joining Russia’s invasion of Ukraine

 US officials this week said they could not confirm Ukrainian claims about the deployment of North Korean soldiers but were still evaluating reports.

-“We are concerned by them and ... we agreed that we will continue to monitor the situation closely,” the State Department said on Wednesday.
+“We are concerned by them and ... we agreed that we will continue to monitor the situation closely,” the State Department said last week.

-Nato secretary general Mark Rutte said the alliance had “no evidence that North Korean soldiers are involved in the fight”.
+Nato secretary general Mark Rutte said on Monday that Pyongyang sending troops to Ukraine would significantly escalate the conflict.
+He previously said the alliance had “no evidence that North Korean soldiers are involved in the fight”.

 Join our commenting forum